Demolition (Judas Priest album)

 Demolition is the fourteenth studio album by English heavy metal band Judas Priest, and the first in the decade of the 2000s.
 It is the second and final studio album to feature Tim "Ripper" Owens on vocals.
 It is also the only Judas Priest studio album to feature a Parental Advisory label on the album cover due to the songs "Machine Man", "Hell Is Home", and "Metal Messiah" containing profanity.

-On October 2021, the album was reissued as part of the band's limited edition 50 Heavy Metal Years of Music box-set, through Sony Music Entertainment and Legacy Recordings.
+In October 2021, the album was reissued as part of the band's limited edition 50 Heavy Metal Years of Music box-set, through Sony Music Entertainment and Legacy Recordings.